maxkueng/irma/README.md

 I.R.M.A. - Interactive Robotic Messagaging Assistant
 ====================================================

 I.R.M.A. is chat bot for your [Yammer][yammer] network.
-I's written in JavaScript and runs inside a [node.js][node] environment.
+It's written in JavaScript and runs inside a [node.js][node] environment.

 Features